strategist-bal/personal-blog/index.md

 ---
-title: Beyond the IDE: Exploring the World as a Developer
+title: Beyond the IDE - Exploring the World as a Developer
 ---

 Baljeet Singh Dhanoa's Personal Blog